The Bitwarden Blog

 Using a security key with Coinbase

-Security keys provide long, random, complex, and unique identification keys baked into a hardware device, typically USB.
+Security keys provide strong and unique identification keys baked into a hardware device, typically USB.
 You can add multiple security keys to Coinbase to provide redundancy.

 Of course, one of the reasons to use a security key is to maintain a physical device.
-And while you do not store this within Bitwarden, you can keep notes within the Login, or within a separate Secure Note, to help you remember which keys are used for which services.
-Here of course you would want to use a system that is easy for you to remember and understand and perhaps not be simple for anyone else to figure out.
+And while you do not store this within Bitwarden, you can keep notes within the vault item, or within a separate Secure Note, to help you remember which keys are used for which services.
+It is recommended to use a system that is easy to remember and understand, but not too simple for anyone else to figure out.

 Setting up multiple security keys for authentication redundancy in Coinbase

-Whether for Coinbase or other important online accounts, if you have not already started, get yourself a password manager today.
-Quickly sign up for a free Bitwarden account, or register for a 7-day free trial of our business plans so your business and team can stay safe online.
+Get a password manager today for Coinbase and other important online accounts.
+Quickly sign up for a free Bitwarden account or register for a 7-day free trial of our business plans so your business and team can stay safe online.

 Get started with Bitwarden today.